 Our club, the Nashua Area Radio Club, has quite a few members who are interested in space communications.
-We decided to build a simple portable satellite station last year for our 2016 Field Day operation to learn about satellite communications and to create something new for folks to work with during 2016 Field Day.
+We built a simple portable satellite station last year for our 2016 Field Day operation to learn about satellite communications and create something new for folks to work with during 2016 Field Day.

 Our 1.0 Portable Satellite Station was a relatively simple setup built around an HT, an Elk 2m/70cm satellite antenna, and some gear to improve the receive performance and transmit power output of the HT.
 All of the gear was mounted on a board to make it easy to transport and it is powered by a LIPO rechargeable battery.
 The gear in our 1.0 station is made up of the following: